RezonBlackHat/RezonBlackHat/README.md

 💡 **About Me:**
 - 🚀 Passionate about exploring advanced Python techniques
 - 🌱 Always learning and experimenting with new technologies
-- 🎯 Focused on security, backend efficiency, and innovative solutions
+- 🎯 Focused on trading, security, backend efficiency, and innovative solutions

 ---